New Zealand Police: OnDuty App

 Enabling a game-changing mobile vision.

 At Smudge, we believe in making people's lives a little easier every day, and we love taking on work that has a positive impact on society.
-Over the last nine years, our partnership with New Zealand Police has resulted in groundbreaking work that squarely hits both these criteria.
+Over the last 10 years, our partnership with New Zealand Police has resulted in groundbreaking work that squarely hits both these criteria.

 Our relationship with New Zealand Police began in 2014 when we started work on an iOS app called OnDuty, the software cornerstone of a strategy to improve frontline policing by providing officers with smartphones.
 OnDuty has since been deployed to over 9,000 staff and has expanded into a suite of applications that collectively save New Zealand Police over 500,000 hours every year.